Estimate Time7 min

 A Roth 401(k) or IRA works the opposite way.
 Contributions are made after-tax, with money that has already been taxed, and you generally don't have to pay taxes when you withdraw from your Roth 401(k) or Roth IRA.1

-So how does a person determine which type of 401(k) or IRA to contribute to: a traditional or Roth account?
+So how does a person determine which type of 401(k) or IRA to contribute to: a traditional or a Roth account?
 There are several things to consider, but for many, the answer comes down to a simple question: Am I better off paying taxes now or later?
-For those who expect their tax rate in retirement to be higher than their current rate, tax-free withdrawals from a Roth 401(k) or IRA might be a better choice.
+For those who expect their tax rate in retirement to be higher than their current rate, tax-free withdrawals from a Roth 401(k) or Roth IRA might be a better choice.
 On the other hand, for those who expect their tax rate to go down in retirement, a traditional 401(k) or traditional IRA may make more sense.

 For those who can, it may make sense to contribute to both a traditional and a Roth account.
 That can provide the flexibility of taxable and tax-free options when it comes time to take withdrawals in retirement, which can help manage taxes.
 Those who aren't sure of their future tax picture could choose to make both types of contributions.